 The "t" Zone

-If you look at your face in the mirror and imagine a vertical line going from your forehead to your chin and than a horizontal line going from one side of your cheek bone to the other, that is called the "t" zone.
+If you look at your face in the mirror and imagine a vertical line going from the top of your forehead to your chin and then a horizontal line going from one side of your cheekbone to the other, I call it the "t" zone.